The Narwhal: The Fascinating Unicorn Whale of the Arctic Ocean

-The narwhal's mouth has a curved shape, making the whale look as though it's always smiling.
+The narwhal's mouth has a curved shape, which makes the animal look as though it's always smiling.
 The whale has a ridge on the top of its body instead of a dorsal fin.
 This feature enables it to swim under ice easily.
 The beluga whale, the only other whale in the same family as the narwhal, also lives in the Arctic and has the same dorsal ridge.
 Both whales have a short snout, a flexible neck, and a thick layer of blubber to keep them warm in their icy habitat.
 The blubber of a narwhal may be as much as four inches thick.

 Like all whales, narwhals are mammals and breathe air.
 Unlike other mammals, however, whales don't use their mouths to breathe.
 Air is inhaled through the blowhole on the top of their head and then travels to the lungs, where oxygen is extracted from the air and carbon dioxide is added to it.
 The air is then exhaled through the blowhole.
 Some whales have two blowholes, but toothed whales such as the narwhal and the beluga have only one.
 When the whale dives, the blowhole closes so that the whale doesn't drown.